I’ll Never Let You Go

 His hands trembled as he scrawled his signature on the contract.
 Once he was finished, Agnes seductively swept it from under his hands, as if savouring the finality of his capitulation.

-He looked at the woman before him, a twisted amalgamation of all his past loves—she resembled Agnes, dressed like Layo, moved like Chichi—but she was none of them.
+He looked at the woman before him, a twisted amalgamation of all his past loves — she looked like Agnes, dressed like Layo, moved like Chichi — but she was none of them.

 True to her word, the New Agnes never let him go.
 She made his existence a daily torment.
 But amidst this turmoil, Tunde found an unexpected respite.
 Layo, surprisingly alive but with a year of her memory erased, reappeared.
 Chichi also returned, though she had accepted Agnes’s offer of a reprieve in exchange for her reputation.
-When she came back to town, everything was as she had left it, and she married her fiancé.
+When she returned, everything was as she had left it, and she married her fiancé.

 THE END